jeffshumphreys/MySQLCLRFunctions/README.md

 - Some default formatters, like LogFileTimeStamp = "YYYYmmDDhh24missffffff" or some such.
 So I don't have to remember.

 - Possibly push SQL work down?
 Like a TRUNCATE TABLE that pre-strips FKs, truncates, reloads, and tries to add the FKs back.
-- Unix to/from for Active Directory columns
+- Unix to/from for Active Directory columns.
 - Natural language extraction of patterned speech.